Maddoxx88/wallet-payment-network/README.md

 # Wallet Payment System

 Welcome to the **Wallet Payment System**!
-This project is designed to simulate a digital wallet experience, complete with features for managing accounts, sending and requesting money, and analyzing transaction data.
-It's a great tool to showcase your skills in database management and Python programming. 🚀
+This project is our final deliverable for CS631 DMSD designed to simulate a digital wallet experience, complete with features for managing accounts, sending and requesting money, and analyzing transaction data.
+It's a great tool to showcase your skills in database management and programming. 🚀

 ## Features